Publish Data Sources and Workbooks

 Data sources: You can publish data sources that others can use to build new workbooks.
 A data source can contain a direct (or live) connection to your database or an extract you can refresh on a schedule.

 For information, see Best Practices for Published Data Sources.

 Workbooks: Workbooks contain your views, dashboards and stories, and data connection.
 You can include local resources, such as background images and custom geocoding, if they reside in a location that the server or other Tableau users cannot access.

-To publish to Tableau Server or Tableau Online, your server or site administrator must grant you the following capabilities:
+To publish to Tableau Server or Tableau Cloud, your server or site administrator must grant you the following capabilities: